How Much Does a Commercial Fire Sprinkler System Cost?

 Cost: $1.50 - $4.00 per sq ft

-Wet pipe systems are the most common and least expensive type.
-Water is held under pressure in the piping at all times, so when a sprinkler head activates, water discharges immediately.
+Water sits under pressure in the pipes at all times, so a head discharges immediately on activation.

-- Best for: Heated office buildings, retail, restaurants, and any space maintained above 40 degrees F
+- Best for: Heated offices, retail, restaurants β any space kept above 40Β°F

-- Advantages: Simplest design, lowest cost, fastest response time, easiest to maintain
+- Advantages: Simplest design, lowest cost, fastest response, easiest to maintain

-- Limitations: Cannot be used in spaces subject to freezing temperatures
+- Limitations: Not for spaces subject to freezing

-- Maintenance: Annual inspection, 5-year internal pipe examination per NFPA 25
+- Maintenance: Annual inspection; 5-year internal pipe exam (NFPA 25)

 Dry Pipe Systems